HarshVardhanKumar/llvm-project/mlir/lib/Dialect/Affine/Transforms/doc/AffineLoopInterchange.md

 execution if the loop nest was arranged in this permutation.

- After the best permutation has been identified, it then calls the `permuteLoops` function defined in `LoopUtils.h` for carrying out the loop interchange.
+ After the best permutation has been identified, it then calls the `permuteLoops` function declared in `LoopUtils.h` for carrying out the loop interchange.

 Please note: In case of large loop nests having depth more than four, we